Symmetry-based theory of Dirac fermions on two-dimensional hyperbolic crystals: Coupling to the spin connection: Geometry, symmetries, and Dirac spinors on the Poincar e disk

-and also in agreement with general scaling argument implying that the scaling dimension of the DOS $[\rho]=D-1$, in units of momentum (inverse length), with the dynamic exponent $z=1$, as it should be for a (pseudo-)relativistic system.
+showing that the curvature-induced finite DOS is followed by a leading quadratic energy correction.
+This is also in agreement with general scaling argument implying that the scaling dimension of the DOS $[\rho]=D-1$, in units of momentum (inverse length), with the dynamic exponent $z=1$, as it should be for a (pseudo-)relativistic system.
 Notice that this result agrees with the form obtained in Ref.~\cite{gorbar2008gap} using a different approach.

 For completeness, we also consider three-dimensional hyperbolic space, $D=3$, yielding the DOS in the form

 which therefore shows a separable form in the energy and the curvature.
 The effect of the curvature is to simply add a linear-in-curvature shift to the usual form of the DOS for 3D massless Dirac fermions in flat space, see also Figure \ref{fig:3D_rho(w,l)}.
 Remarkably, in the zero-energy limit $\omega\rightarrow 0$, the DOS is non-zero and linearly scales with the curvature,